virtualdataset/metagen-docs/src/why_virtdata.md

 based on samples of real data.
 If you want to capture a real data set and access it as such through a virtual interface, then the data is, in fact, real data.
 Virtual data methods can be used as a sliding scale between accessing real data and just making it all up according to statistical recipes.
+With a small amount of real data, you can create a very high volume of simulated data.
+The small sample is almost always easy to fit in memory, keeping the data generators fast.

 For accessing realistic data, **why not both?** If you have an example data set, nothing prevents you from using it as raw data through the virtual data interface.